noopman/aaworkshopattendee/module-1-azure-architecture-introduction/Exercise2.md

 ## Estimated time: 20 minutes

-### Simulate a server failure
+## Simulate a server failure

 1. In the Azure Portal, access the resource where the BotAPI is deployed.

 2. Stop the resource from running to simulate a server overloading/failing.

    > [!IMPORTANT]
    > You need to stop both resources that you deployed for this exercise.
 Stopping only the main one will make the Azure Front Door to redirect to the other resource.

 3. Try to play a game by inviting a bot.
 You won't be able to play the game as the bot you invited will never join.
 On a large scale application, this will mean that the users will flood the server with requests that the server won't be able to respond to.

- In order to solve this problem, we will use a **Circuit Breaker** pattern inside our web application so after a few failed requests, the clients will limit the rate of sending additional requests to the server.
+To solve this problem, we will use a **Circuit Breaker** pattern inside our web application so after a few failed requests, the clients will limit the rate of sending additional requests to the server.

 To solve this exercise you can either implement the Circuit Breaker yourself, or deploy the provided app with the implementation.

 ### **Method 1**: Implementing the [Circuit Breaker](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern) pattern

 1. First, clone the repository on your local machine(if you haven't yet).
 You will find the source code of exercise 1 and the start of exercise 2 at `module-1-azure-architecture-introduction/src/Exercise_1`.